ahtcx/overflowed/README.md

 # Overflowed

-Overflowed is a small library allowing you to make your websites more responsive with collapsible lists.
-It's currently in it's alpha stage and the APIs are potentially unstable, but I aim to satisfy the following goals before a stable version.
+> **Warning**
+> This project is a WIP and not yet suitable for production use.

+Tiny library for creating responsive sites by preventing items from wrapping.
+Instead, an overflow item is displayed to interact with these now hidden items.
+This can be useful in navigation bars, toolbars, and item collections to maintain a clean and visually appealing layout.

 - ⚛️ Works across all major frameworks
 - 🌳 Lightweight and dependency-free, tree-shakable